MicrosoulV3/TTv3-Simple-File-Uploader/README.md

 # TTv3-Simple-File-Uploader

-No SQL edits. simple, hence the name.
+No SQL edits.
+Simple, hence the name.
 Feel free to alter or modify this in any way you want.

 Its useful for sending quick files to friends and thats what I made it for, but you can do whatever.